A topic from the subject of Organic Chemistry in Chemistry.

 Significance

-Aspirin is a widely used over-the-counter pain reliever and anti-inflammatory drug.
-This experiment demonstrates a fundamental organic chemistry reaction called the Fischer esterification, which is commonly employed in the synthesis of esters, including aspirin.
+Aspirin (acetylsalicylic acid) is a widely used over-the-counter pain reliever, anti-inflammatory drug, and antipyretic.
+This experiment demonstrates a fundamental organic chemistry reaction called Fischer esterification, commonly used in ester synthesis, including aspirin.
+This synthesis highlights the connection between organic chemistry principles and pharmaceutical drug production.

 Materials